-EMC Directive Declared to Directive 2014/30/EU of the European Parliament and of the

-Council of 26 February 2014 on the harmonization of the laws of the Member States relating to electromagnetic compatibility (EMC)

-Pressure Equipment Directive 2014/68/EU on the harmonisation of the laws of the Member equipment.
-PED Category II
+- EMC Directive Declared to Directive 2014/30/EU of the European Parliament and of the Council of 26 February 2014 on the harmonization of the laws of the Member States relating to electromagnetic compatibility (EMC).
+2014/30/EU is met by evaluation of the physical nature to the EMC protection requirement.
+Electromagnetically passive or "benign" devices are excluded from the scope of the Directive 2004/108/EC, however they also meet the protection requirement and intent of the directive. - Pressure Equipment Directive Directive 2014/68/EU on the harmonisation of the laws of the Member

-Directive: States relating to the making available on the market of pressure
+Directive States relating to the making available on the market of pressure equipment.